mhbeals/scissorsandpaste/Individual MD Entries/1819-07-22_Caledonian Mercury_147.md

-                    description above mentioned, and shall advance money in the proportion above-mentioned, the Government will grant land to such an individual at the rate of 100 acres for every head of a family, leaving the parish at liverty to make such conditions with the individual, or the settlers, as may be calculated to prevent the parish becoming again chargeable with the maintenance of such settlers, in the event of their return to this country.
-But no offers of this kind will be accepted, unless it shall be clear that the persons proposin to become settlers shall have distinctly given their consent, and the head of each family is not infirm or incapable of work.
+                    description above mentioned, and shall advance money in the proportion above-mentioned, the Government will grant land to such an individual at the rate of 100 acres for every head of a family, leaving the parish at liberty to make such conditions with the individual, or the settlers, as may be calculated to prevent the parish becoming again chargeable with the maintenance of such settlers, in the event of their return to this country.
+But no offers of this kind will be accepted, unless it shall be clear that the persons proposing to become settlers shall have distinctly given their consent, and the head of each family is not infirm or incapable of work.
 It is further proposed, that in any case in which one hundred families proceed together, and apply for leave to carry out with them a minister of